SleepyLGod/omg-score/OmgSimplePlayer/README.md

-# &#9836; OmgParser
+# &#9836; OmgSimplePlayer

-**OmgParser** is a JavaScript applet which reads standard MIDI files, emits JSON events in real time, and then converts the events and play them in the web page.
+**OmgSimplePlayer** is a JavaScript applet which reads standard MIDI files, emits JSON events in real time, and then converts the events and play them in the web page.

 ## Getting Started